airwallex/airwallex-payment-ios/README.md

 ### Calling APIs

-Use `AWAPIClient` to send a request.
+Use `AWAPIClient` with an instance of `AWAPIClientConfiguration` including basic parameters such as `baseURL` and `client secret` to send a request.

 A request to confirm payment intent using: `AWConfirmPaymentIntentRequest`

-A request to get payment intent using: `AWGetPaymentIntentRequest`
+A request to get payment intent using: `AWRetrievePaymentIntentRequest`

 ## Contributing
 We welcome contributions of any kind including new features, bug fixes, and documentation improvements.
 The best way to contribute is by submitting a pull request – we'll do our best to respond to your patch as soon as possible.
 You can also submit an issue if you find bugs or have any questions.